We use affiliate links. They let us sustain ourselves at no cost to you.

 Best rotating proxies for web scraping.

 Smartproxy sells both shared and dedicated datacenter proxies.
-Its service is very simple to use and has some of the best customer service on the market.
+Its products are simple to use and have some of the best customer service on the market.

-First and foremost, Smartproxy offers 100,000 shared datacenter proxies in the US and Europe (Germany, Romania, Netherlands, and UK).
-You get full access no matter the plan.
+First, Smartproxy offers 100,000 traffic-based shared IPs in the US and Europe, or IP-based proxies from eight countries in four continents.
+You get full access to the IP pool no matter the plan.
 There are no target limits, and you can make as many parallel connections as you like.
 Rotation with every connection request makes the proxies very practical for web scraping, and you can create 30-min sticky sessions for other tasks.

-The dedicated plans don’t include many features.
-Smartproxy has a 400,000 proxy pool but only in the US.
+Smartproxy also offers dedicated IPs in the US.
+The dedicated plans don’t include many features but they’re enough for simple tasks.
 There’s an option to choose between sequential or non-sequential, SOCKS5 or HTTP(s) IPs using Smartproxy’s dashboard.
 Furthermore, you can opt to refresh the full list after renewing subscription, or keep the same IPs.

 • Features: Unlimited bandwidth, monthly refresh, rotation every request or 30 mins